mqwilber/2015-04-17-ucsb/lessons/intro_R_lessons/R_data_plotting_analysis.md

     dim(dat)

-This tells us that our data frame, `dat`, has `150` rows and `5` columns.
+This tells us that our data frame, `dat`, has `100` rows and `9` columns.

-If we want to get a single value from the data frame, we can provide an [index](../../gloss.html#index) in square brackets, just as we do in math:
+If we want to get a single value from the data frame, we can provide an index in square brackets, just as we did when indexing arrays and vectors.

     # First value in dat